-Another item to keep in your hurricane emergency kit is a backup charger for your cell phone.
-The charger should be battery powered in case of a power outage.
+Another item to keep in your hurricane emergency kit is a battery backup charger for your cell phone in case of a power outage.
 While USB battery packs are common, models that use AA batteries are also available.
 Make sure you have all the necessary charging cables as well.

 Charge your devices whenever you have the opportunity and try to conserve battery power as much as possible.
 Switch your phone into airplane mode or even turn it off.
 Avoid using your phone for entertainment, because games, music, and videos will drain the battery faster.
-If there are several people with phone, consider only having one device on at a time to maximize your battery life.
+If there are several people with a phone, consider only having one device on at a time to maximize your battery life.

 Money and Important Documents

 It’s always a good idea to have some cash in your hurricane emergency kit for after the storm.
 This ensures you are able to buy food, gas, and other necessities in the event the power remains out for several days after the hurricane or storm.
 A mix of smaller bills is preferable to a few large bills, as this makes it easier for stores to give change.

 You should also secure your important documents, including social security cards, birth certifications, insurance cards and documents, and your passport in a watertight bag.
 While you can buy document storage containers, nesting them in a few zip-top storage bags works in an emergency.
-Keeping them safe and with you ensures they won’t need to be replaced if they are lost or damage.
+Also, they are less likely to get lost or damaged if you keep them with you.

 How to Secure Your Home Before a Hurricane